aristanetworks/CloudEOS/terraform/README.md

 ## For MAC OS
 1. To create Topology and Route Reflector

-*Please note that in some topologies like aws_tworegion_clos this step is combined with the next step of creating edge resources.
-In that case you can skip this step and start with step 2 (create edge resources)*
+*Please note that in some topologies like aws_tworegion_clos this step is combined with creating edge resources.
+In that case, you can skip this step and start with step 2 (create edge resources)*

-Assuming current directory to be "examples/name-of-topology" Eg "examples/aws_oneregion_multipleleaf".
-Execute to below commands to create topology and route reflector.
+Assuming the current directory to be "examples/name-of-topology" (eg. "examples/aws_oneregion_multipleleaf").
+Execute the commands below to create your topology and route reflector resources.

 ```bash
 cd topology